Stand Atop the Continental Divide

 Mule deer are also ubiquitous throughout the park, although that hasn’t always been the case.
 So-called for their long ears, the deer were once abundant in the region, but their numbers dwindled in the late 19th and early 20th centures due to habitat loss and hunting.
 A ban on the latter in 1913 helped jumpstart a comeback.
 The removal of predators from the park also aided the turnaround.
 Deer can be seen in open areas, where they graze on shrubs.
 During the summer, the animals move to higher elevations, often above the tree line.

 Moose prefer the wetlands near the Colorado River’s headwaters in Kawuneeche Valley, on the west side of Rocky Mountain National Park.
 Interestingly enough, this isn’t a natural habitat for the lumbering giants.
-Historical records from the 1850s suggests that moose were only transient inhabitants of the region, and they weren’t at all common in the park until the late 1970s, after about two dozen animals had been introduced to the region from the Grand Teton area by humans.
+Historical records from the 1850s suggest that moose were only transient inhabitants of the region, and they weren’t at all common in the park until the late 1970s, after about two dozen animals had been introduced to the region from the Grand Teton area by humans.

 Majestic bighorn sheep have seen their share of drama in Rocky Mountain National Park, having been rescued from the brink of extinction.
 While their numbers ran in the thousands when the first settlers came to Estes Park, hunting — the animals were prized for their magnificent horns, as well as their meat — and the introduction of domestic sheep devastated the bighorn population.
 Diseases like pneumonia and scabies, carried by the domestic herds, proved fatal for the wild ones.